RoboJackets/robocup-software/rj_gameplay/README.md

 ## STP Framework

-Our gameplay library adapts the [STP framework](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.1972&rep=rep1&type=pdf) proposed by CMDragons.
+Our gameplay library adopts the name of the [STP framework](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.61.1972&rep=rep1&type=pdf) proposed by CMDragons, but is quite different.

+**Play - `rj_gameplay/play/`**

+Handles full team behavior.
+Gets potential roles from a list of >=6 tactics, then assigns 6 of them at any time.

+(Examples: Basic Defense)

+**Tactic - `rj_gameplay/tactic/`**

+Handles role costing for one or more robots, such that Plays can choose higher-level ideas for each robot.
+Think of as abstraction layer between single-robot Skills and whole-team Plays.

+(Examples: Goalie, Waller, Pass)

 **Skill - `rj_gameplay/skill/`**

-Atomic robot behavior which consists of a behavior tree and calls a ROS action.
+Atomic robot behavior which consists of a behavior tree of actions.

 (Examples: Move, Kick)

-**Tactic - `rj_gameplay/tactic/`**

-Handles complex single robot behavior.
-Think of as one role in a play.
-(Examples: Goalie Receiver Waller)

-**Play - `rj_gameplay/play/`**

-Handles multi-robot behavior.
-Gets potential roles from a list of >=6 tactics, then assigns them as it sees fit.
-(Examples: Basic Defense)
+**Action - `rj_gameplay/action/`** (in-progress)

+ROS Action Client that sends an action request to C++-side Action Server.
+This then handles motion planning & control and sends feedback to the client.
+Note that "ROS Action" =/= "Action" in the context of gameplay.

 ## Important Files